 The auditor's independence declaration in accordance with section 307C of the Corporations Act 2001 for the year ended 30 June 2022 has been received and forms part of the Directors' Report.
-It can be found on page 14 of the financial report.
+It can be found on the following page of this financial report.